AxlAlm/SegNLP/docs/datasets.md

 **encodings** decides which encodings will be done.
 If you wish to pass encodings such as characters, words, pos or dephead to your model you decide this here.
 Encodings are unique IDS.
 Note that labels are always encoded

 **features** decided the features that will be extracted from the dataset.
 In above example glove embeddings will be extracted.
 Multiple features can be passed.
-All input to features should be a hotam.FeatureModel (read more about features).
+All input to features should be a segnlp.FeatureModel (read more about features).